 M - Make an effort.
 More effort than you have ever made before on your marriage.
 Little efforts over time add up to a lot of progress as the days go by.

 A - Act.
 Act on your goal and follow through.
 Like, now.
 Today.
 Right this second.
 Do it.
 Don't let a day go by when you don't act on your goal.
 The success of your goal really is in your hands.

 T - Things take time.
 Change takes time.
 The rewards of your goal will come, but all according to the law of the harvest.
 So keep at it, and soon enough you will reap the rewards of your goal.
-Guaranteed by December 31st of 2016 you will be looking back in amazement at how "one, measly, awesome, little goal," changed you and your marriage for the better.
+Guaranteed by December 31st of 2019 you will be looking back in amazement at how "one little goal," changed you and your marriage for the better.

-So, here is my invitation to you: Join my "one measly, awesome, little goal club," and CHOOSE TO BE A BETTER YOU, AND THEREFORE A BETTER SPOUSE, IN 2016.
+So, here is my invitation to you: Join my one little goal club and CHOOSE TO BE A BETTER YOU, AND THEREFORE A BETTER SPOUSE, IN 2019.